airnativeextensions/tutorials/docs/android-splash-screen.md

+>
+> This content is deprecated.
+See the latest version of this tutorial [here](https://docs.airnativeextensions.com/docs/tutorials/android-splash-screen)
+>

 # Android Splash Screen

 Android doesn't have a built in method of displaying an image at launch like iOS does however there are some techniques we can use to achieve a similar goal.